How To Tell If You Have Anxiety: 10 Signs And Symptoms

 Fatigue

 As mentioned, sleep disturbances are common in those with anxiety, which can result in fatigue during the day.
 However, even if an individual sleeps well at night, they may still experience fatigue during their waking hours as a result of anxiety.
-Coping with near-constant anxious feelings can be mentally and even physically draining, which can potentially make getting through the day more difficult.
-Again, emotional control can also become harder when an individual is sleep deprived, which could then potentially contribute to the development of other comorbid conditions such as depression.
+Coping with near-constant anxious feelings can be mentally and even physically draining, which can potentially make how you get through the day more difficult.

 Difficulty concentrating is another common symptom of some anxiety disorders.
 It can be a result of persistent worry or sleep problems, or it can appear independent of these.
 It may manifest as trouble completing projects or assignments, difficulty staying present in conversations, or blanking out when trying to remember something.
 Plus, if someone is unable to meet deadlines or finish tasks that they need to as a result of this symptom, their levels of anxiety may increase even further.